-This is a very tricky and sensitive issue, however, a dismissal on grounds of ill-health should always be a last resort.
-There is no one size fits all timeframe as to what would be considered reasonable before dismissing an employee on long term sick.
+This is a very tricky and sensitive issue, however, and a capability dismissal on grounds of ill-health should always be a last resort.
+There is no one-size-fits-all time frame as to what would be considered reasonable before dismissing an employee on long term sick.
 It very much depends on the condition, role and impact the absence is having on the business.
-As such, it’s strongly recommended to seek advice from an HR expert to ensure you have taken suitable steps to protect yourself from any risks associated with dismissal.
+As such, it’s strongly recommended to seek advice from an HR expert to ensure you have taken suitable steps to protect yourself from any risks associated with ill health dismissal.

 - Be too hasty in reaching your final decision: Remember your process needs to be fair.
 Any failure to act reasonably could leave you facing a costly unfair dismissal and/or discrimination claim